 Siggen (Socorro signature generator) v0.2.0 released!

-Note: This is an old post in a blog with a lot of posts.
+Note: This is an old post in a blog with a lot of posts over a long span of time.
 The world has changed, technologies have changed, and I've changed.
-It's likely this is out of date and not representative.
+It's likely this is out of date, the code doesn't work, the ideas haven't aged well, or the ideas were terrible to begin with.
 Let me know if you think this is something that needs updating.

 Siggen